MazenSaaed11/CPU-schedular-Algorithms-gui/README.md

 The Gantt chart representation consists of rectangles drawn sequentially, with each rectangle representing a process.
 The center of each rectangle contains the process number, while 'X' denotes idle time.
 Each process is assigned a different color for easy identification.

+An executable file (exe) exists for the application.
+To run the program, follow these steps:

+1. Download `exe.zip` from the repository.
+2. Extract the contents of `exe.zip`.
+3. Run the extracted executable file (`scheduler.exe`).

 ### Screenshots

 1. FCFS Scheduler